LoicMichelControl/website/_pages/about.md

   </div>
 </div>

-I contributed to develop a specific power converter  devoted to de-ice train pantograph, for which several patents have been issued.
+I contributed also to develop a specific power converter  devoted to de-ice train pantograph, for which several patents have been issued.

 <div style="display:flex;text-align:center;">